Jeremiah Olney: Monmouth

 Pressed by British columns, the retreat continued and Oswald dissolved his large battery, returning Olney's two guns as well as two guns belonging to William Maxwell's New Jersey Brigade.
 Two more guns were sent to the rear.
 Washington appeared on the scene and relieved Lee of his command.
 However, he soon relented and permitted Lee to organize a holding action while he deployed the American main body into a defensive line.
 Lee placed Olney's brigade behind a north-south hedgerow with two of Oswald's guns in support on their right.
 Oswald's other two guns took a position where they could cover the detachments of Nathaniel Ramsey and Walter Stewart on the left flank.
 Lee directed Henry Livingston Jr. to protect Oswald's two guns on the right, but instead he took position behind the hedgerow on Olney's left.

-After a sharp struggle with the Brigade of Guards, Stewart and Ramsey were driven out of the woods on the left.
+After a sharp struggle with the British foot guards, Stewart and Ramsey were driven out of the woods on the left.
 Both Stewart and Ramsey fell wounded and Ramsey was captured by some troopers of the 16th Light Dragoons.
 Next, the dragoons attacked the hedgerow but were repelled by Olney and Livingston.
 Clinton yelled for the 2nd Grenadier Battalion and half of the 1st Grenadier Battalion to attack the hedgerow.
 Charging into intense musketry and case shot, the elite grenadiers broke into the hedgerow position.
 Oswald pulled his guns out just in time, covered by Olney's men.
 In the melee, 16 grenadiers found themselves surrounded by Olney's troops, but the Americans were so bent on retreating that they paid no heed to their enemies.
 During the violent struggle, the commander of the 2nd Grenadiers Henry Monckton was killed.
 After this action, which occurred about noon, Olney joined the rest of Lee's division which was reorganizing in the rear of Washington's main body.